 For next memoir click on this link: fifth memoir with mudita

 Return to Gallery page

 A change of scenery

 So it was in early May I believe that I borrowed a friend's bicycle and literally cycled to Brighton to give the place a 'reckie'.
-I planned to stay at camping sites en route so I spent my first night in a farmer's field (uncomfortable) and another on patch of rough ground I think near some kind of college.
+I planned to stay at camping sites en route so I spent my first night in a farmer's field (uncomfortable) and another on a patch of rough ground, I think near some kind of college.
 I remember my ride into Brighton itself - freewheeling down a long hill into the town was an enjoyable experience - to eventually meet up with my parents and sister and brother in law who were there on a day trip.
-Probaby that evening I cycled to a place called Seaford to stay at a campsite for a few days while I explored Brighton itself to get a sense of the place.
+Probably that evening I cycled to a place called Seaford to stay at a campsite for a few days while I explored Brighton itself to get a sense of the place.
 I then made my way back along a different route out of the town which again included staying the night in another farmer's field (uninvited this time !)
-I remember a striking feeling of crossing a 'psychic boundary' as I cycled under the M25 London orbital motorway for the final interminable leg to Tooting.
+I remember a striking feeling of crossing a 'psychic boundary' as I cycled under the M25 London orbital motorway for the final interminable leg through the suburbs of South London.

 Once I got back to Brighton I quickly arranged to move into a small men's community where I was to have replaced the third person who had just left to live on a boat I believe.
 However just before I was due to move in the second person also decided to leave.
-Thus leaving me to share the flat with a rather highly strung fellow who really didn't seem to show much interest in Buddhism or the movement apart from his friendship with two 'senior' Brighton order members.
+Thus leaving me to share the flat with someone who at that time really didn't seem to show much interest in Buddhism or the movement apart from his friendship with two 'senior' Brighton order members.
 I was to end up living at the flat for three and a half years.
-During which time I did engage somewhat with the Brighton Sangha but more importantly - at least in part due to the stress of living with my flatmate - I further increased my involvement with what would soon become 'Buddhafield'.
+During which time I did engage somewhat with the Brighton Sangha but more importantly I further increased my involvement with what would soon become 'Buddhafield'.

 approx 55 minutes 1198 words